groovy9/Node-Express-SQLite-Raw-SQL-Gateway-Example/README.md

 ```
 node api.js
 ```
-Create a JSON content type header to pass to Curl:
+In another terminal, create a JSON content type header to pass to Curl:
 ```
 json="content-type:application/json"
 ```